Mississippi Blood Book Tour

 were any trouble, I'd sit on the culprit while she pounded on him with the

-Lastly, since Mr. Clarke is an important east Mississippi
+Lastly, since Mr. Clarke was an important east Mississippi

 writer, I thought he should have an appropriate "entourage" so, since there was